Api-Wrappers/anilist-wrapper/README.md

 To install the AniList TypeScript Wrapper, follow these steps:

-1. Ensure that you have TypeScript and npm installed in your development environment.

-2. Run the following command in your project directory:
+1. Run the following command in your project directory:

 ```typescript
 // npm